Injury Prevention Clearwater, MO

 Muscle Imbalance

-Muscle balance is crucial to maintaining healthy joints and preventing injury.
-Imbalance can lead to an overreliance on one set of muscles, causing it to perform actions it cannot do safely.
-It can also lead to poor posture, and the weaker muscles will become fatigued sooner, making them more susceptible to injuries.
-Muscle imbalance can refer to poor muscle balance between muscle groups, such as having a strong bicep and weak tricep, or within muscle groups, such as the four muscles in the rotator cuff not having proportionate strength.
+Muscle balance is crucial to maintaining healthy joints and reducing injury.
+Imbalance can lead to overemphasis for one muscle group, causing it to perform actions it cannot do safely.
+It also causes posture dysfunction, and one set of muscles becoming fatigued sooner, increasing the risk of injury.
+Muscle imbalance applies to insufficient muscle balance between muscle groups, such as having a strong chest and weak back, or in the same muscle group, such as an imbalance between the four muscles of the rotator cuff.
 Muscle imbalance can cause injury through:

-Personalized injury prevention with our licensed physical therapists in Clearwater, MO will bring balance to your muscles.
+Customized injury prevention with our certified physical therapists in Clearwater, MO will bring balance to your muscles.

 Movement Dysfunction

-Movement dysfunction can result in poor balance and lead to your body bending in unnatural ways, increasing your risk of injury.
+Movement dysfunction can impact your stability and impede your body’s ability to naturally perform functional movements, causing injury.
 Problems in your nervous system, inflammation, previous injuries, and muscle imbalance call all contribute to movement dysfunction.
 Symptoms include:

 • Muscle imbalance